duckietown/duckietown-shell/README.md

 The idea is that most of the functionality is implemented as Docker containers, and `dt-shell` provides a nice interface for that, so that user should not type a very long `docker run` command line.

-The installation should just be, on any platform:
+## Installation

+To install the shell, use:

-    $ pip install --no-cache-dir --user -U duckietown-shell
+    $ sudo pip install --no-cache-dir -U duckietown-shell
-    $ dt help

 That is, we should not require any other dependency beside standard cross-platform Python libraries.

+### Ubuntu 18

+    $ sudo apt install -y python-pip git
+    $ sudo pip install --no-cache-dir -U duckietown-shell

+### Troubleshooting

+    Command dt not found, but can be installed with

+        sudo apt install ditrack

 ## Commands for Duckiebot setup

 This starts the SD-card flashing procedure:

     $ dt init-sd-card

-TODO: to implement
+TODO: link to docs

 ##  Commands for AI-DO

-### AI-DO registration

-You can register for the AI-DO via command line using:

-    $ dt aido18 register
-    First: ...
-    Last: ...
-    Email: ...
-    Password: ...

-This also creates a remote account on the website.

-### AI-DO templates download
+### (TODO) AI-DO templates download

 The subcommand `get-template` downloads the submission templates.